Table of Contents

 The symbol is rooted in eastern spirituality and is used in Chinese culture and Taoism.
 Yin yan represents the polarity that is inherent with all things – light and dark, good and evil – and the constant quest for balance and connection between two opposing forces.

-It is not usually used in rituals, but more commonly worn or displayed as a symbol to guide the wearer or user towards balance.
+It is not usually used in rituals, but is more commonly worn or displayed as a symbol to guide the wearer or user toward balance.